 President Trump could take immense satisfaction from using rational commercial logic to correct simple commercial arithmetic that escaped comprehension of the Obama Administration: When export opportunities exist, assist and do no harm.
 And, if there are two parts to create success, don't authorize one part and then self-congratulate for not authorizing the other part.
-President Trump would concur that's terrible.
+President Trump would certainly concur that's a terrible deal.